cyberbotics/webots/docs/discord/technical-questions-2020.md

 Hi `@User21`, this examples lets you control the robot using 'FollowJointTrajectoryAction' action (named `follow_joint_trajectory`).
 The state of the joints is published in the `/joint_states` topic.

-`@Staff | paulthemagno`, you should probably include the motion files: [https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions](https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions)
+`@paulthemagno`, you should probably include the motion files: [https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions](https://github.com/cyberbotics/webots/tree/master/projects/robots/softbank/nao/motions)

 ##### elkelkmuh 02/17/2020 07:45:52
 Hi, I'm trying on another windows10 installed computer.
 It never connects.
 Can I do anything for this?